 Online games are one of those platforms where some even have up to 100,000 different digital items.
 The current problem with ERC-721 is that if we would like to tokenize all those 100,000 items, then we would need 100,000 separate smart contracts.

 ERC-1155 standard combines ERC-20 and ERC-721 tokens in its smart contract.
 Each token is saved in the contract with a minimal set of data that distinguishes it from others.
-This allows for the creation of bigger collections which contain multiple different items.
+This allows for the creation of bigger collections that contain multiple different items.

 Imagine you are in a grocery store and you arrive at the cashier with a full basket of groceries.
 Imagine that you need to buy each item separately.
 That means to scan the bread, receipt, pay.
 Scan the apples, receipt, pay…